Tent City 3 at UUC

 • If you have a supply of paper plates, napkins and plastic silver, bring that too.
 Tent City 3 goes through lots of these supplies.

-You can create a meal for 50 with a small group, like baking pans of Costco lasagna or ordering pizzas.
+You can also create a meal for 20 or 30 with a small group by baking pans of Costco lasagna or ordering pizzas.
 A hot meal, even if not homemade, is welcomed!

 • Where do I drop off donations?